-The nationally endangered Hutton's shearwater is the only seabird globally to breed in a sub-alpine environment, with the only two breeding colonies remaining in the Seaward Kaikoura Range in the South Island.
+The nationally endangered Hutton's shearwater is the only seabird globally to breed in a sub-alpine environment.

 The kākā is a large parrot belonging to the nestorinae family, a group that includes the kea and the extinct Norfolk Island kākā.

 The kākāpō (night parrot) is one of New Zealand’s unique treasures with only 126 known surviving birds.
 It is listed internationally as a critically endangered species.

 The New Zealand kea is an endemic parrot found in the South Island's alpine environments.